Best camera under £100: low cost cameras that still do a pretty good job

 Images can be hit and miss

-The Instax Mini 11 looks like every version before it only Fujifilm has decided to remove the exposure dial in place of automatic exposure.
-You can view how many shots you have left on the back of the camera and film cartridges are easy to replace, all you need to do is match up the yellow dots.
+The Instax Mini 12 looks like every version before it, but now has an improved auto-exsposure system.
+You can view how many shots you have left on the back of the camera and film cartridges are easy to replace; all you need to do is match up the yellow dots.
 When you first load a new film cartridge, you'll need to fire off one shot to get rid of the plastic film cover and then you're good to go.
 The film prints almost instantaneously and develops in just 90 seconds.
-I love the aesthetic of Fujifilm Instax, it's hard to recreate in an app and for weddings and festivals they're perfect for creating tangible keepsakes.
+I love the aesthetic of Fujifilm Instax; it's hard to recreate in an app, and for weddings and festivals they're perfect for creating tangible keepsakes.

 Specifications